Lim98SE/BoxOpener/README.md

 To launch a game, just click its name.

+## Editing

+Just download the .zip file, extract it, and open it with Godot (4.5 or later)

 ## Todo

 - Support for standalone games (Quiplash, Fibbage XL, Drawful 2, Quiplash 2, and the Survey Scramble)